History of the All-Ireland Senior Hurling Championship: 1904–1913

 1907 saw Kilkenny contest their third final in four years and, for the third time, it was Cork who provided the opposition.
-In one of the all-time great finals a high-scoring game was the order of the day.
+In one of the finals a high-scoring game was the order of the day.
 Jimmy Kelly scored a hat trick for ‘the Cats’ with Jack Anthony scoring the winning point with minutes left in the match.
 Cork went on two goal hunts immediately; however, a 3–12 to 4–8 victory gave Kilkenny a narrow one-point victory.

 In 1908 Kilkenny were unable to defend their title as they withdrew from the championship due to a disagreement over custody of the Railway Shield.
 Because of this Dublin emerged from Leinster while Tipperary were the Munster champions.
 The All-Ireland final between these two sides was an exciting affair.
 Tipp were leading by 2–5 to 0-8 coming into the last passage of play when Harry Boland and Bill Leonard combined to score the equalizer.
 The replay took place in Athy; however, Tipperary were much too strong on the second meeting.
 Hugh Shelly and Tony Carew scored three goals between them to set Tipp on the way to a 3–15 to 1–5 victory.

 In 1909 Kilkenny contested the championship after the difficulties of the previous year and reached the final again.
 Tipperary provided the opposition and went into the game with the distinction of never losing an All-Ireland final.
 An exciting game developed; however, it was Kilkenny's ability to get goals that proved the deciding factor.
 An opening goal by Jimmy Kelly was followed by three from Bill Hennerby.
 The final score of 4–6 to 0-12 gave Kilkenny a fourth All-Ireland title and subjected Tipp to a first championship decider defeat.